December 2013. I was in Bikaner, India, working on my photography while researching an upcoming tour I was designing.

 It does not wish to tell viewers if they should or should not smile nor overtly make 'profound' statements.
 Rather this simple and insightful project speaks through the images.
 It allows viewers to spend time with the portraits and notice their own reaction and thoughts.

-When you are done, we would love to hear from you.
+When you are done, I would love to hear from you.